BRajendra10/JavaScript/README.md

 ---

+# 🎶 Music Player App

+A simple and clean music player built with HTML, CSS, and JavaScript.
+It features a responsive UI, play/pause functionality, song progress tracking, and seek control.

+## 🚀 Features

+- Modern and minimalistic music player design
+- Play and pause songs with a single click
+- Display of song image, title, and artist
+- Real-time audio progress tracking
+- Seek functionality using the progress bar
+- Responsive and mobile-friendly UI
+- RemixIcon integration for smooth icons

+## 📸 Demo Preview

+- Comming soon

+---

 ## ✨ More Projects Coming Soon...

 Stay tuned for more JavaScript projects & UI components.
 Always learning, always building!